attiimaster/ForRedditToGo/README.md

 ##### Features to be implemented for MVP:
  - fetch more content when user reaches bottom of current feed
- - basic frontpage
+ - check different reddit posts (link, image, video, text)
- - check different reddit post options (link, image, video, text)
+ - more replies (get complete comment tree)

 ##### Features to improve: